StrainMeasurementDevices/smd9000-python/docs/getting_started.rst

 ++++++++++++++++++++++++
 If you are on Windows, the easiest way to find out the COM port number is to open Device Manager, which is found by searching for it in the Search taskbar.
 Device Manager should be open before you plug in the sensor.
-Under the COM*** section, open it if it exists and take note of existing serial devices.
+Under the "Ports (COM & LPT)" section, open it if it exists and take note of existing serial devices.
-When you plug in the sensor, you will see Device Manager refresh, and under COM***, you should see a new device.
+When you plug in the sensor, you will see Device Manager refresh, and under the Port section, you should see a new device.
 That is the COM port that is your USB to UART converter.

 Linux or UNIX based
 ++++++++++++++++++++++++